 Alzheimer’s disease robs you and your loved ones of so much.
 But there are things you can do to delay the disease’s progression.
-Physical therapy is one method that has been shown to help with Alzheimer’s symptoms and delay the disease’s progression.
+Physical therapy is one method that has been shown to help combat Alzheimer’s Disease and delay the illness’s progression.

 A physical therapist can help someone suffering from Alzheimer’s develop a regimen to stay active.
 Physical exercise is one of the most effective ways to enhance your brain health, according to research.

 Learn more about how physical therapy can help delay the progression of Alzheimer’s disease symptoms.

 How Physical Therapy Helps to Reduce Alzheimer’s Symptoms

 Studies show that physical exercise can improve the following aspects of Alzheimer’s disease: